olitheolix/square/README.md

 ```

 To make this more interesting, add a label to the _Namespace_ manifest in
 `square-tests/demoapp/namespace.yaml`.
-It should something like this:
+It should look something like this:
 ```yaml
 apiVersion: v1
 kind: Namespace